2004 Carmen de Patagones school shooting: Aftermath

 While in medical custody, he was diagnosed with schizophrenia and treated for a personality disorder.
 He was kept in psychiatric care until 2007, when he was given liberty from the hospital in La Plata for a weekly ration of hours: first 24, then 48, then 96.
 As of September 2014, he did not work or study.
 A female survivor of the attack saw him in the streets of the city, and subsequently suffered panic attacks and required therapy.
 Before his location was discovered, Argentine media speculated on it.
 As of 2022, he has one son.

 Solich's family were evacuated from Carmen de Patagones immediately after the attack.
 Dante was deemed by the community to have had prior knowledge of the attack, and was ostracised, with parents threatening to not send their children back to school if he were there; eventually, he and his family were also moved out of town.

 The families of the victims sued the Naval Prefecture and the province's Schools Department for 12 million Argentine pesos.

+After the July 2006 mass shooting on Cabildo Avenue in Belgrano, Buenos Aires, where 18-year-old Alfredo Marcenac was killed and six others were injured by serial shooter Martín Ríos, Marcenac's parents and friends joined the survivors of Carmen de Patagones in their program of the Red Argentina para el Desarme (Argentine Network for Disarmament), pursuing campaigns for gun control and less ownership by common citizens.